littlecraft/nohands/install/README.txt

 These files are required in order to get hfpd to run without X, on Raspbian.

+/etc/dbus-1
-dbus:       Allow root to own the correct dbus domain on the system bus
+Allow root to own the correct dbus domain on the system bus.

+/usr/lib/systemd/system/bluetooth.service
-bluetoothd: Start bluetoothd in compatibility mode to enable sdp browse local
+Start bluetoothd in compatibility mode to enable sdp browse local.

+dbus-headless.sh
+By 'sourcing' this prior to running hfpd, hfpd will attempt to publish services on the system bus (rather than a session bus, which generally requires X).